 Deductible expenses for companies

-Companies pay corporate tax on net profits.
+Companies in Portugal pay corporate tax on net profits.
 You can deduct the following costs when calculating your profit:

 - Manufacturing and production costs

 - Costs relating to conservation and repair

 - Financial costs relating to the business (e.g., insurance, rent, bills)